-- Vehicle Excise Tax In 2020, the Town of Lancaster reported3 a little more than \$1.44 million in vehicle excise tax receipts.
-Vehicle excise taxes reflect a base valuation of \$25 per \$1,000 and are further calculated on a percentage scale based on the age of the vehicle.
-While it is unknown how many vehicles may be accounted for by the proposed 150-unit apartment complex, or their value and age, it is reasonable to assume that they will represent an additional ongoing revenue source for the Town of Lancaster, although unquantified in this analysis. - Local Option Tax In 2020, the Town of Lancaster reported nearly \$99,400 in local option tax receipts from purchased meals.
-During the construction phase of the Project, it is likely that contractors and other workers may purchase taxable meals from establishments in the short term.
-Also, the ongoing household spending on purchased meals from residents of the new 150-units is likely to result in some additional tax receipts on an ongoing basis.
-While neither impact has been specifically quantified in this report, both the temporary construction employment and new residents resulting from the Project would offer additional tax receipts to the Town.
+Vehicle Excise Tax - In 2020, the Town of Lancaster reported5 a little more than \$1.44 million in vehicle excise tax receipts.
+Vehicle excise taxes reflect a base valuation of \$25 per \$1,000 and are further calculated on a percentage scale based on the age of the vehicle, it is unknown how many vehicles may be accounted for by the proposed 150-unit apartment complex, or their value and age.
+Further, if any of the tractor trailers associated with the Project are registered in the Town of Lancaster, additional revenues may be realized.
+Often, these revenues are associated with the costs in administering them and likely may not represent an additional ongoing revenue source for the Town of Lancaster general fund.